Horses in warfare: Horse artillery

 Once gunpowder was invented, another major use of horses was as draught animals for heavy artillery, or cannon.
 In addition to field artillery, where horse-drawn guns were attended by gunners on foot, many armies had artillery batteries where each gunner was provided with a mount.
 Horse artillery units generally used lighter pieces, pulled by six horses.
 "9-pounders" were pulled by eight horses, and heavier artillery pieces needed a team of twelve.
 With the individual riding horses required for officers, surgeons and other support staff, as well as those pulling the artillery guns and supply wagons, an artillery battery of six guns could require 160 to 200 horses.
 Horse artillery usually came under the command of cavalry divisions, but in some battles, such as Waterloo, the horse artillery were used as a rapid response force, repulsing attacks and assisting the infantry.
 Agility was important; the ideal artillery horse was 15 to 16 hand high, strongly built, but able to move quickly.

 Asia

 Central Asia

-Relations between steppe nomads and the settled people in and around Central Asia were often marked by conflict.Ellis, Cavalry, p.
-120. The nomadic lifestyle was well suited to warfare, and steppe cavalry became some of the most militarily potent forces in the world, only limited by nomads' frequent lack of internal unity.
+Relations between steppe nomads and the settled people in and around Central Asia were often marked by conflict.
+The nomadic lifestyle was well suited to warfare, and steppe cavalry became some of the most militarily potent forces in the world, only limited by nomads' frequent lack of internal unity.
 Periodically, strong leaders would organise several tribes into one force, creating an almost unstoppable power.
 These unified groups included the Huns, who invaded Europe, and under Attila, conducted campaigns in both eastern France and northern Italy, over 500 miles apart, within two successive campaign seasons.
-Other unified nomadic forces included the Wu Hu attacks on China, and the Mongol conquest of much of Eurasia.
+Other unified nomadic forces included the Wu Hu rebellions in China, and the Mongol conquest of much of Eurasia.